 Online banking provides a means of direct access to funds held in the District's accounts.
 Users can review current account balances and account information, including recent transactions, and transfer money between bank accounts and to external accounts.
 School districts are allowed to disburse or transfer funds in their custody by means of electronic or wire transfer.
 Because wire transfers of funds typically involve significant amounts of money, the District must control the processing of its wire transfers to help prevent unauthorized transfers from occurring.
-It is essential that District officials provide authorization of transfers before they are initiated and establish procedures to ensure that staff are securely accessing banking websites to help reduce the risk of unauthorized transfers from both internal and external sources.
+It is essential that District officials establish procedures and provide training to ensure that staff are securely accessing banking websites to help reduce the risk of unauthorized transfers from both internal and external sources.

-Although the District's policy indicates that it has a written online banking agreement with its bank, District officials told us they do not have an agreement with the bank.
-They also did not adequately segregate online banking duties and did not dedicate a separate computer for online transactions to limit access to online bank accounts.
-Furthermore, both the Treasurer and Business Manager perform online banking transactions, but neither has received Internet security awareness training.
+Although the District's policy indicates that it has a written online banking agreement with its bank, District officials were not aware of any agreements regarding online banking.
+The Board adopted an online banking policy, but District officials did not develop written procedures for online banking activities.
+District officials also did not adequately segregate online banking duties and did not dedicate a separate computer for online transactions to limit access to online bank accounts.
+Furthermore, both the Treasurer and Business Administrator have the ability to perform online banking transactions, but neither has received Internet security awareness training.
+As a result, there is an increased risk that inappropriate transactions or misappropriations could occur.

-Bank Agreement

-General Municipal Law (GML) allows school districts to disburse or transfer funds in their custody by means of electronic or wire transfers, provided that the governing board has entered into a written agreement.
+Bank Agreement General Municipal Law (GML) allows school districts to disburse or transfer funds in their custody by means of electronic or wire transfers, provided that the governing board has entered into a written agreement.
 GML requires that this agreement prescribe the manner in which electronic or wire transfers of funds will be accomplished, identify the names and numbers of the bank accounts from which such transfers may be made, identify the individuals authorized to request the transfer of funds and implement a security procedure that includes verifying that a payment order is that of the initiating entity and detecting errors in transmission or content of the payment order.